uniphil/frontpage/packages/frontpage/local-infra/README.md

 > [!IMPORTANT]
 > When running Node.js based apps make sure you're setting the `NODE_OPTIONS` environment variable to `--use-openssl-ca` to tell Node.js to use the system's trust store.
 The scripts inside of Frontpage's `package.json` already do this for you.
+>
-> Make sure you stop your docker container when you are done, as Cloudflare exposes port 3000 to the internet.
+> Also, make sure you stop your docker container when you are done, as Cloudflare exposes port 3000 to the internet.

 ## Troubleshooting